mthibeaultthuot/ignis/README.md

 ### Why?

-Ignis is a personal learning project:

-* to understand how deep learning frameworks work under the hood,
-* to practice Rust macros, IR design, and compiler passes,
-* and maybe one day turn into a usable research tool.
+The main goal of Ignis is to provide a Rust-first experimental deep learning compiler and kernel DSL.
+It aims to understand how deep learning frameworks work under the hood, practice Rust macros, IR design, and compiler passes, and maybe one day turn into a usable research tool.